 7. Then Adoni-Bezek said, “Seventy kings, with their thumbs and big toes cut off, used to gather scraps under my table.
 As I have done, so God has repaid me.”
 And they brought him to Jerusalem, and there he died.

-8. And the sons of Judah fought against Jerusalem and captured it, and they smote it with the edge of the sword and destroyed the city with fire.
+8. And the sons of Judah fought against Jerusalem and captured it, and they struck it with the edge of the sword and set the city on fire.

-9. Afterward, the sons of Judah went down to fight against the Canaanites living in the hill-country, and the Negev, and the Shephelah.
+9. And afterward, the sons of Judah went down to fight against the Canaanites living in the hill country, and the Negev, and the Shephelah.

 10. And Judah went against the Canaanites who dwelt in Hebron.
-(The former name of Hebron was Kirjath-Arbah.)
+(The former name of Hebron was Kirjath-Arba.)
 And they slew Sheshai, and Ahiman, and Talmai.

 11. And from there, he went against the inhabitants of Debir.
 (The former name of Debir was Kirjath-Sepher.)